JoelHernandez343/development_project_checking/README.md

 # Development project checking

-This tool search for every python project defined as:
+This tool searchs for every python project defined as:

 -   a folder with a valid `env` folder
 -   a folder with any `.py` file inside it